Jose-Sabater/sample_docker_summarizer/README.md

-# Containerize a huggingface with 2 methods
+# Containerize a huggingface pipeline with 2 methods

 ## Description
 - **Method 1**: flask app that runs a endpoiunt where you just request a summarization.
 See test_api.py